A monoidal Grothendieck construction for $\infty$-categories: The macrocosmic monoidal Grothendieck construction

 If $\C$ is symmetric monoidal (or more generally $\Oo$-monoidal), the symmetric monoidal structures on the two functors induce symmetric monoidal structures on $\Fun(\C,\Cat)$ and $\coCart_\C$ respectively, and the symmetric monoidal structure on the natural equivalence between the two makes the unstraightening equivalence symmetric monoidal.

 An important question is a description of these symmetric monoidal structures.
 This is the content of this section.

-We begin with the easier side of our analysis (see \cite[Remark 4.8.1.13.]{HA}): \begin{lm} Let $\C$ be an $\Oo$-monoidal category.
+We begin with the easier side of our analysis (see \cite[Remark 4.8.1.13]{HA}): \begin{lm} Let $\C$ be an $\Oo$-monoidal category.
 The $\Oo$-monoidal structure induced on $\Fun(\C,\Cat)$ is the $\Oo$-monoidal Day convolution structure. \end{lm} \begin{proof} Because both this structure and the Day convolution structure are presentably $\Cat$-linearly $\Oo$-monoidal, it suffices to prove that the Yoneda embedding $\C\op\to \Fun(\C,\Cat)$ is $\Oo$-monoidal, where the target has Day convolution and the source has the monoidal structure coming from the symmetric monoidality of $\Cat\to \Cat, \D\mapsto \D\op$.

-But this symmetric monoidality must come from the fact that this functor preserves products : indeed, there is no other one because $\Cat$ is cartesian.
+But this symmetric monoidality comes from the fact that this functor preserves products, cf. \Cref{lm:lfibcart}.
 In particular, the structure on $\C\op$ is just the usual $\op$ of $\Oo$-monoidal structures, and the claim boils down to the claim that for an $\Oo$-monoidal category, the Yoneda embedding $\C\to \Fun(\C\op,\Ss)$ is $\Oo$-monoidal.

-This is \cite[Proposition 4.8.1.10.]{HA} - more specifically the variant of \cite[Proposition 4.8.1.12.]{HA}, but with a more general operad than $\mathrm{Comm}$. \end{proof} We now move on to the $\coCart_\C$ part of the picture.
-Suppose $\C$ is an $\Oo$-monoidal category - then $\Cat_{/\C}$ is canonically $\Oo$-monoidal, and our goal will be to identify $(\coCart_\C)^\otimes \to (\Cat_\C)^\otimes$ as an \emph{explicit} non-full sub-$\Oo$-operad inclusion.
+This is \cite[Proposition 4.8.1.10]{HA} - more specifically the variant of \cite[Proposition 4.8.1.12]{HA}, but with a more general operad than $\mathrm{Comm}$. \end{proof} We now move on to the $\coCart_\C$ part of the picture.
+Suppose $\C$ is an $\Oo$-monoidal category - then $\Cat_{/\C}$ is canonically $\Oo$-monoidal, and our goal will be to identify $(\coCart_\C)^\otimes \to~(\Cat_\C)^\otimes$ as an \emph{explicit} non-full sub-$\Oo$-operad inclusion.

-The key lemma for this will be lemma \ref{lm A} from the previous section - what we prove here is a refinement of our earlier proof that the monoidal structure of $\coCart_*$ is the cartesian monoidal one.
+The key lemma for this will be \Cref{lm A} from the previous section - what we prove here is a refinement of our earlier proof that the monoidal structure of $\coCart_*$ is the cartesian monoidal one.
 We now state and prove the main result of this section :

-\begin{thm} Let $\C$ be an $\Oo$-monoidal category for some operad $\Oo$.
-The $\Oo$-monoidal structure on $\coCart_\C$ induced by definition \ref{defn : cancocart} witnesses it as a non-full sub-$\Oo$-operad of $(\Cat_{/\C})^\otimes$ where we can describe the multi-mapping spaces as follows:
+\begin{lm} Let $\C$ be an $\Oo$-monoidal category for some operad $\Oo$.
+The $\Oo$-monoidal structure on $\coCart_\C$ induced by \Cref{defn : cancocart} witnesses it as a non-full sub-$\Oo$-operad of $(\Cat_{/\C})^\otimes$ where we can describe the multi-mapping anima as follows: